Lerna vs Turborepo vs Rush: Which is better in 2023?

 Lerna includes a wide variety of features, ranging from remote caching to dependency graph creation.
 One of the most interesting features is the ability to distribute task execution, which means you can split build workloads across multiple machines, speeding up the process.
 Unfortunately, to do this, you need to use Nx Cloud which is a service created by Nrwl for remote caching and task distribution.
 Nx Cloud is free for open source projects, but can cost money if your project is closed-source.
 You can also run Nx Cloud locally if you are worried about privacy, but this requires you to sign up for the Nx Enterprise Package.

 If you are willing to use Nx Cloud, you can get many features that are not available on other monorepo tools, but as already discussed, that does come with a cost.

-Rush has quite a lot to go through (the number of things you can do can make things somewhat overwhelming).
+Rush has a wide variety of feature, to the point where it can be a bit overwhelming.
 Instead of more innovative caching, a lot of Rush’s features focus more on simply managing large monorepos.
 A great example of this is Rush’s policies.
 Policies allow you to restrict certain things to make collaboration in a monorepo easier.
 One of the most interesting policies is the

 approvedPackagePolicy, which makes it easier for people to review packages added by forcing them to be added to a central configuration file.
 Rush also supports plugins, which allow you to share configuration across projects and extend Rush’s functionality.